kwedwick/horiseon-challenge-project/README.md

 -Same as above for Benefits.
 Combine all CSS to fall under section -Fix to path correctly to footer instead of a footer class -CSS for all of the sections weren't grouped correctly - fixed.
+Added media queries to try them out.
+Only one scale issue with iPad.